qualiaMachine/deep-learning-intro/episodes/4-advanced-layer-types.Rmd

 - What are good network designs for image data?
 - What is a convolutional layer?
 - How can we use different types of layers to prevent overfitting?
+- What is hyperparameter tuning?
 :::

 ::: objectives
 - Understand why convolutional and pooling layers are useful for image data
 - Implement a convolutional neural network on an image dataset
 - Use a drop-out layer to prevent overfitting
+- Be able to tune the hyperparameters of a Keras model
 :::